 - Logitech MX Master 3S Wireless Mouse

 Measuring 124.9 x 84.3 x 51 mm (HxWxD), the MX Master 3S is quite hefty at 141g but feels natural and ultra-comfortable to use.

 The Logitech MX Master 3S comes in Graphite, Pale Gray and Black color options.
 The mouse has a matte-textured finish and is made of high-quality plastic with some of it coming from post-consumer recycled plastic.
 The mouse is designed for right-handed users and is intended for a palm grip.

 The MX Master 3S transmits data via a USB dongle that can be connected directly to the PC.
 Alternatively, it can also connect via Bluetooth.
 There is a USB-C port located on the front side which can be used to recharge the mouse or to use it in wired mode.

 There are a total of 7 buttons on the MX Master 3S, all of them can be customized using the Logi Options+ software.

 At the top are left and right click buttons which we found to be very precise, crisp and quiet during our test.
 Located here is the excellent MagSpeed electromagnetic steel scroll wheel that is quick and precise with just enough resistance.
 The scroll wheel itself is clickable and can be used to assign a function.

 Right below the scroll wheel is a button which is set by default to set the scroll wheel mode either ‘Ratchet’ or ‘Free Spin’.
-It can be customized to switch DPI on the fly and supports two presets.
+It can also be customized for other functions such as for on-the-fly DPI adjustments and switch between two presets.

 There two buttons are on the left side of mouse along with a thumb scroll wheel and a small indicator to display charging status.
 Right where the thumb rests are the final button which can be used for different OS gestures such as viewing open applications.